 There are two types of UE admission control: quota-based control or threshold-based control.
 A PLMN is configured to deploy only one type of UE admission control.
 Based on the type of UE admission control configured for the PLMN, the NSACF handles the NSAC request as described below:

-For NSACFs supporting quota-based control, if upon receiving a request to increase the number of UEs and the local maximum number of UEs registered for a network slice has been reached, or upon receiving a request to decrease the number of UEs and no UE entry is in the NSACF, the NSACF interacts with the Primary NSACF for the handling of the NSAC request for the UE.
-The Primary NSACF may return in the response an updated local maximum number of registered UEs value to the NSACF based on the status of registered UEs for the network slice and which enables the NSACF to handle locally the request.
-Alternatively, and if the request includes the UE already Registered indication, the Primary NSACF may handle and store the UE entry to enable UE admission and allow for service continuity.
+For NSACFs supporting quota-based control, if the NSACF receives a request to increase the number of UEs and the number of UEs registered for a network slice has reached the local maximum number of UEs provisioned in the NSACF, or upon receiving a request to decrease the number of UEs and no UE entry is present in the NSACF, the NSACF interacts with the Primary NSACF for the handling of the NSAC request for the UE.
+The Primary NSACF may return in the response an updated local maximum number of registered UEs value to the NSACF based on the status of registered UEs for the Network Slice and which enables the NSACF to handle locally the request.
+Alternatively, and if the request to increase the number of UEs includes the UE already Registered indication, the Primary NSACF may admit the UE request and store the UE entry which allows for service continuity.
 The Primary NSACF may also reject the request.
+If the NSACF receives a request to increase the number of UEs and the local maximum number of UEs is not reached, the NSACF handles the request locally and sends a response to the AMF without interaction with the Primary NSACF.

 For both options, the Primary NSACF supports the following capabilities depending on the NSACF configuration: